Experience the Story of Christmas in the Holy Land

 Although Bethlehem holds a special place in the heart of all three major religions, its worldwide fame has undoubtedly grown from the story of the birth of Jesus Christ.
 Without a doubt, the city does not disappoint when it comes to its yuletide festivities.
-Most ceremonies are set to take place right next to the Church of the Nativity in Manger Square, with the lighting of the Christmas tree taking place on December 4th.
+Most ceremonies are set to take place right next to the Church of the Nativity in Manger Square, including the lighting of the Christmas tree.
 However, this is just one event in a series of December long parades, masses, and the ever-important Christmas Market.

 Even heading into the first week of January there is a litany of events in Bethlehem that cater to a wide diversity of Christians.
 The Christkindlmarkt Christmas Market at Lehigh Valley is open again this year.
 Most Christmas services are offered in both Latin and Arabic culminating in a Christmas Eve Mass.
 There are also other holy ceremonies held at other sites of significance such as the tomb of the matriarch Rachel.
 Every year his eminence, the Latin Patriarch of Jerusalem Fuad Twal, is greeted by the Latin Parish Priest of Bethlehem.
 A symbolic rejoining of the two major Christian cultures in the birthplace of Jesus.